Munsterlandr/smallerRadixSort/README.md

 4. The holding array is copied over to the array to be sorted.

 This is only possible due this radix sort being base 2; if it was in any other base, this method wouldn't work.

+## Compilation Instructions
+### Linux
+If you're a fellow linux NERD, you're in luck: the files in this repo without any extension are linux binaries.
+Please run in the terminal, though, because that's the most gui I'm putting on this project.
+### Other
+Open up this project in an IDE, and have it handle compilation of the file.
+You can also use a compiler if you want, but the program is still CLI, so if you're scared of using the terminal, an IDE's you're best choice.